garylirocks/quickrefs/sass.markdown

 Sass
 ==============

-## two formats
+## Two formats

-`.scss` is superset of CSS, every valid CSS is valid SCSS
+`.scss` is a superset of CSS, every valid CSS is valid SCSS

 ```scss
 #main {